ShadyNikooei/ShadyNikooei/README.md

 # About Me

-I'm Shady Nikooei, a Computer Engineering undergraduate student at Razi University, Iran, and a **Digital Image Processing enthusiast**.
+I'm Shady Nikooei, a Computer Engineering student at Razi University, Iran, and a **Digital Image Processing enthusiast**.
 I focus on applied image and audio processing techniques, particularly in **digital image processing, feature extraction, and computer vision**.

 My main areas of interest and research include: